smancke/guble/README.md

 * Websocket api and REST api for message publishing
 * Commandline client and go client library
 * Google cloud messaging adapter: Delivery of messages as gcm push notifications
-* Throughput: Delivery of ~35.000 persistant messages per second (end-to-end, on an old notebook)
 * Docker image for client and server

+## Throughput
+Measured on an old notebook with i5-2520M, dual core and SSD.
+Payload was a 'Hello Word'.
+Load driver and server were set up on the same machine, so 50% of the cpu was allocated to the load driver.

+* End-2-End: Delivery of ~35.000 persistant messages per second
+* Fetching: Receive of ~70.000 persistant messages per second

+During the tests, the memory consumption of the server was arround ~25 MB.

 ## Table of Contents